 The waves associated with microscopic particles when they are in motion are called matter waves.
 Electron microscope makes use of the matter waves associated with fast-moving electrons.

-Question 7: Calculate the de-Broglie wavelength of an electron which has been accelerated from rest on application of a potential of 400volts.
+Question 7: Calculate the de-Broglie wavelength of an electron that has been accelerated from rest on application of a potential of 400volts.

 a) 0.1653 Å